 Are You Starting Your Tea Herbs In A Cold Climate?

-If you are starting your herb plants from seed, and doing so during a cold time of year, you will need:
+If you are starting your herb plants from seed, and doing so during a cold time of year, this is what you will need and the steps required:

 - Starter pots-about 2″ diameter

 Put potting soil in the starter pots.

 Add seeds.
 The number of seeds will vary, so please read the seed packet.
 Usually about 5-7 seeds per pot.

 Push seeds down to twice their size.
 Since herb seeds are tiny, that means press them down as if pressing a button on your favorite remote.
 Water lightly.

 Turn the grow light on for 4 hours a day UNLESS you get enough sunlight through a window to give your seedlings light for 4 hours a day.
 Then the grow light won’t be necessary.

 How to grow your herbal tea garden outside in pots

 Get a plant pot, put planting soil in it, put it outside in a sunny spot, after the last frost.